 Most rights entitle their holders to freedom in some sense; indeed holding a right can entail that one is free in one or more of a variety of senses.
 In the most general terms, the active incidents—the privilege and the power—entitle their holders to freedom to act in certain ways.
 The passive incidents—the claim and the immunity—often entitle their holders to freedom from undesirable actions or states.

 We can be more specific.
-A privilege-right makes it holder “free to” in the sense of non-forbiddenness.
-A government employee with a security clearance, for instance, has a privilege-right that makes him free to read classified documents.
+A single privilege-right makes its holder “free to” in the sense of non-forbiddenness.
+A spy with a security clearance, for instance, may have a privilege-right that means she is free to enter a highly classified facility of her own government.
 One can be free in this non-forbidden way without having the physical ability to do what one is free to do.
-You may be free to march in the parade, even when both your knees are sprained.
-The actions you are free to do in this sense may or may not be possible for you, but at least they are not disallowed.
+The spy, for instance, still has “no duty not” to enter the classified facility even when she is languishing in a distant foreign prison.
+The actions that one is free to do in this sense may or may not be physically possible for one at the moment, but at least they are not disallowed by the relevant norms.

 Someone who has a pair of privilege rights—no duty to perform the action, no duty not to perform the action—is free in an additional sense of having discretion over whether to perform the action or not.
-You are free to tie your left shoe first, or not, as you like.
+For example, you may be free to join a protest march, or not, as you like.
 This dual non-forbiddenness again does not imply physical ability.
-A rightholder may be allowed to perform or not perform some action, but this still does not mean that she is capable of performing the action that she is free to perform.
+A rightholder may be permitted to perform or not perform some action, but this still does not mean that she is capable of performing the action that she is free to perform.

 In contrast, the holder of a power-right does have an ability.
 This is the normative ability to exercise authority in a certain way.
 (Sumner 1987, 28) This normative ability confers freedom in a different sense.
 A judge is free to sentence a convicted criminal to prison.
 The judge is not merely allowed to sentence the prisoner: her power-right gives her the ability—that is, the authority—to do so.
 Her (power-) right makes her free to sentence in a way that non-judges are not free to sentence.